processing/p5.js/contributor_docs/friendly_error_system.md

 * Completing the spanish translation for `validateParameters()` as well.
 * All the colors are checked for being color blind friendly.
 * More elaborate ascii is always welcome!
-* Global Error catching.
-It would be very helpful to catch the errors the browser is throwing to the console, so we can match them up with friendly comments.
+* Extend Global Error catching.
+This means catching errors that the browser is throwing to the console and matching them with friendly messages. `fesErrorMonitor()` does this for a select few kinds of errors but help in supporting more is welcome :)

 ```javascript
 // this snippet wraps window.console methods with a new function to modify their functionality